datamet/RESTful-chat-app/README.md

 - Prints debug messages to the console
 - Restarts the server whenever a project file is saved
 - Uses an in-memory store
+- provide `NOTIFY=false` if you don't want push notifications enabled

 To run the server in development mode:
 ```